Borsbeek

-On 28 January 2022, the mayors of Borsbeek and Antwerp announced they intend to merge: the small, densely populated town of Borsbeek might become the 10th district of the city of Antwerp by 2025.
+Borsbeek ([ˈbɔrzbeːk]) is a district and former municipality in Antwerp, in the Flemish Region of Belgium.

 History

 Borsbeek was first mentioned in 1232.
 In 1264, it becomes an independent parish.
 Until the 16th century, it was part of the County of Cantecroy.
 In the late 16th century, during the Dutch Revolt, Borsbeek was pillaged and destroyed several times.
 In 1746, the village was nearly wiped out during the War of the Austrian Succession.
 Borsbeek used to be an agricultural community.
 In the mid 20th century, it became a centre of horticulture and a residential town.

+On 28 January 2022, the mayors of Borsbeek and Antwerp announced their intent to merge.
+This has been approved by both local governments and the small, densely populated town of Borsbeek became the 10th district of the city of Antwerp on 1 January 2025.

 Climate

 Notable people

 See the :Category:People from Borsbeek.